tonym128/tonym128.github.io/_posts/2021-06-29-arduboy-tv-on-esp32-with-ps3-remote-control.md

 ### Nice Controls

-The choice I originally made was to go Bluetooth, it gets a few goals of mine in place, it's good controls, the hardware is built into the ESP32 (though some software hackery is needed) and since we're doing TV output, it'll give us some range to hit the couch while we play.
+The choice I originally made was to go Bluetooth, it gets a few goals of mine in place, its good controls, the hardware is built into the ESP32 (though some software hackery is needed) and since we're doing TV output, it'll give us some range to hit the couch while we play.

 I happen to have a derelict PS3 and 2 controllers for it, so after messing around with some original Bluetooth peripherals I decided to see about using these.